ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-09-Practical-Generic-Type-Hinting-in-Python.md

 ![]({{ site.baseurl }}/images/2023/typevars/first_item_typed_chunk_cursor_hover.png)

 Finally, if we attempt to use the first item, our IDE knows it's an `int` and offers us all the options we'd expect.
+Neat!

 ![]({{ site.baseurl }}/images/2023/typevars/first_item_typed_chunk_dot.png)

-This is the power of generic type hinting.
+This is the power of generic type hinting!
 It allows us to be more confident in our code and write it more quickly.
-It also allows us to be more confident in the code of others, as our IDE can help us more easily understand what types of objects are being passed around code that may be unfamiliar to us.
+It also allows us to reason about other people's code, as our IDE can help us more easily understand what types of objects are being passed around code that may be unfamiliar to us.

 [The Grug Brained Developer](https://grugbrain.dev/) put it best: